Activities & Facilities

 But even if pirate ships aren't your thing, we also have two large trampolines, swings and a climbing frame with slide.
 So whilst the kids are playing on the play equipment, you can keep a watchful eye whilst sitting back to relax and enjoy the spectacular views across our Devon lakes and national parkland scenery.

 As well as the walks, nature trails and play areas, we also have some furry friends to amuse both young and old in the shape of Basil and Pompom, our delightful rabbits.

 Basil is a French Lop rabbit.
 French Lops are a popular breed of domestic rabbit, first bred in France in the 19th Century through selective breeding between the English Lop and the Flemish Giant.

-Dame Margot is our black swan who joined us in 2015 and now glides around on her very own 'Swan Lake'!
-We are hoping she will be joined by a new black swan companion soon.
-She currently shares their lake with a number of Mandarin ducks and two Shelducks.
+Dame Margot and Rudolph joined us in 2015 and now glide around on their very own 'Swan Lake'!
+They currently shares their lake with a number of Mandarin ducks and two Shelducks.

 Hector, the Estate Hound

 'Hector the Protector' is Canonteign's estate hound.
 He is a Harlequin Great Dane and over the years he has become a familiar sight with many of our regular visitors to Canonteign.
 Always a talking point, Hector's sheer size and colour mark him out as something special and his friendly, gentle nature has made him many an ardent fan over the years.